bbachhal/bbachhal.github.io/index.md

 title: Birinder Bachhal's Portfolio
 ---

+# 🚨 THIS IS A TEST — IF YOU SEE THIS, THE SITE UPDATED

 <img class="profile-picture" src="IMG_0448.jpeg">

 Hi!
 My name is Birinder Bachhal, and I am a second-year undergraduate at Boston University studying Mechanical Engineering with concentrations in Manufacturing and Robotics.
 I am especially interested in medical devices and wearable technologies, where mechanical design, electronics, and real-world constraints intersect.